irarainey/beeching/README.md

 beeching --tag key:value
 ```

 Once you have selected the resources you want to axe, you can optionally specify a list of resources to exclude from the axe using the `--exclude` option.
-This allows you to protect resources that you wish to keep.
+This allows you to protect resources you wish to keep.

 ```bash
 beeching --name my-resource --exclude my-resource-to-keep
 ```

-Multiple name values can be supplied by separating them with the `:` symbol.
+Multiple name values can be supplied in a single string by separating them with the `:` symbol.

 ```bash
 beeching --name my-resource --exclude keep001:keep002